roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/Review - Pomegranates.md

 The years went by, and I became close friends with Mr. and Mrs. Rao.
 Our summer tradition of sharing pomegranates became a cherished event, a way to remember the good times.

 Mr Rao died last month.
-I had left for camp the day prior, and didn't learn about it till I returned 3 weeks later.
+I had left for camp the day prior and didn't learn about it till I returned 3 weeks later.
 Nobody had told me because they "didn't want it to affect my studies".
 The grief was slow, as writer Trebor Healy wrote in *A Horse Named Sorrow*, "I felt my heart crack, slowly, like a pomegranate, spilling its seeds."

 I don't think about death much.
 Maybe that's a good thing, all my life, I've been told that thoughts of death need to be "reported"